atassiad/BIGNUM-WITH-KARATSUBA/README.md

   -Custom Algorithms: Specialized algorithms for handling large numbers and precise arithmetic operations.

 This library is ideal for anyone needing precise, large-scale integer arithmetic in C++ applications.

+Note*: Must use GCC compiler as certain functions are implementation-defined, and other compilers may give unexpected behavior.